 The Kraken

 If the Kraken is your monster, you’re likely standing at the edge of something new.
 A decision.
-A dream.
 A change.
-A leap.
+A big leap.

 How to Travel with a Kraken